Refugee Travel Document FAQs

-To apply for a Refugee Travel Document, you must file an I-130, Application for Refugee Travel Document, with U.S. Citizenship and Immigration Service (USCIS).
+How do I get a Refugee Travel Document?To apply for a Refugee Travel Document, you must file an I-131, Application for Refugee Travel Document, with U.S. Citizenship and Immigration Service (USCIS).

-Your Refugee Travel Document will be valid for one year.
+How long will my Refugee Travel Document be valid?Your Refugee Travel Document will be valid for one year.

-You should file your application for a Refugee Travel Document at least 120 days before you leave the U.S. You should always apply for a Refugee Travel Document before you leave the U.S. If you fail to get a Refugee Travel Document before leaving the U.S., you may not be able to return.
+I want to travel out of the United States, when do I need to apply for my Refugee Travel Document?You should file your application for a Refugee Travel Document at least 120 days before you leave the U.S. You should always apply for a Refugee Travel Document before you leave the U.S. If you fail to get a Refugee Travel Document before leaving the U.S., you may not be able to return.

-What documents do I need to file with my application for a Refugee Travel Document?
+What documents do I need to file with my application for a Refugee Travel Document?You must file:

 Any document in a language other than English must be filed with an official English translation.

-Yes.
-However, if you have been granted asylum, your grant of asylum may be terminated if it is determined that you voluntarily availed yourself of the protection of your country of nationality, you have acquired a new nationality, or you are no longer eligible for asylum due to a change in circumstances.
-If you have been admitted as a refugee, your status may be terminated if the U.S. Government determines that you were not, in fact, a refugee at the time you were admitted to the U.S.
+Can I travel back to the country where I experienced past persecution or claim a fear of future persecution?Yes.
+However, if you have been granted asylum, your asylee status may be terminated if it is determined that you voluntarily availed yourself of the protection of your country of nationality, you have acquired a new nationality, or you are no longer eligible for asylum due to a change in circumstances.